Barry Sheene: Grand Prix racing

 Sheene scored his maiden Grand Prix victory with a win at the 125cc Belgian Grand Prix held at the challenging Circuit de Spa-Francorchamps.
-The championship battle in the 50cc World Championship between Derbi's Ángel Nieto and Kreidler's Jan de Vries was so heated, that the Kreidler team hired Sheene and Jarno Saarinen to race in support of de Vries, while the Derbi factory hired rider Gilberto Parlotti in support of Nieto.
+The championship battle in the 50cc World Championship between Derbi's Ángel Nieto and Kreidler's Jan de Vries was so heated that the Kreidler team hired Sheene and Jarno Saarinen to race in support of de Vries, while the Derbi factory hired rider Gilberto Parlotti in support of Nieto.
 After de Vries retired with engine problems, Sheene went on to win the 50cc Czechoslovakian Grand Prix held at the Masaryk Circuit, where he finished over two and a half minutes ahead of the competition.
 By denying points to the opposition, Sheene helped de Vries secure the 1971 50cc World Championship.

 The 125cc championship then moved to the Scandinavian countries where Sheene won the Swedish and Finnish Grands Prix races to take the lead in the 125cc World Championship going into the final round at the Spanish Grand Prix held at the Jarama Circuit.
-At the prestigious, non-championship Mallory Park Race of the Year, Sheene won the Lightweight Support Class ahead of Saarinen and Rod Gould, however he suffered a broken rib while competing in the Race of the Year.
-The following weekend, while riding with the broken rib, he finished in third while his principle rival, Ángel Nieto won the race to clinch the 125cc World Championship.
+At the prestigious, non-championship Mallory Park Race of the Year, Sheene won the Lightweight Support Class ahead of Saarinen and Rod Gould.
+He suffered a broken rib while competing in the Race of the Year.
+The following weekend, while riding with the broken rib, he finished in third while his principal rival, Ángel Nieto won the race to clinch the 125cc World Championship.
 Nieto's victory relegated Sheene to second place in the World Championship, a respectable result considering it was his rookie season.
 Sheene had immense respect for Nieto, calling him one of his greatest rivals.